 But I must reply to your two articles, though I confess that I am almost ashamed of it.
 It has never before fallen to me to answer such a collection of inconsistencies, such bold assertions so entirely devoid of foundation.
 One thing gives me some hope that our controversy will not be without fruit: it is that you betray the consciousness of the weakness of what you say.
 You appeal to the command: you exclaim at the rationalism of your contradicters: but as to the fundamental point of the controversy (and I acknowledge with sincerity and pleasure your candour in this respect), you confess that no other nomination of elders is found in the word than that made by the apostles.
-Thus it is true you affirm that it is a horrible principle to say, &#8220;we cannot do that which they did&#8221;; but while you disapprove of this, you thoroughly recognize the fact that the apostles and their delegates alone did it.
+Thus it is true you affirm that it is a horrible principle to say, "we cannot do that which they did"; but while you disapprove of this, you thoroughly recognize the fact that the apostles and their delegates alone did it.
 Farther on I will examine your arguments on this point; I now only state the fact.
 It is admitted that, according to the word, no one appointed elders except the apostles and their delegates.
-You say indeed, &#8220;In fact nothing is less certain than the ordination of elders and deacons by the hands of the apostles and their delegates alone&#8221;; but you add, &#8220;because things appear to have happened thus in the two or three circumstances which the New Testament mentions, it does not the least in the world follow that they could not also have been done otherwise.&#8221;| This is to admit that, according to the instruction
+You say indeed, "In fact nothing is less certain than the ordination of elders and deacons by the hands of the apostles and their delegates alone"; but you add, "because things appear to have happened thus in the two or three circumstances which the New Testament mentions, it does not the least in the world follow that they could not also have been done otherwise¦."
+This is to admit that, according to the instruction

-| It is Monsieur Demole&#8217;s famous argument, that it is not said &#8220;and not otherwise&#8221; &#8212;an argument which annuls by a single dash of the pen all the rules and directions of the New Testament.
-It is never said, that I know of, &#8220;and not otherwise&#8221;; so that in every case one might change everything, and say, it is not said &#8220;and not otherwise.&#8221; It is a complete justification of all the additions and alterations that popery has introduced in christian worship and ordinances.
-Doubtless that system does not act according to the word, but it is not said &#8220;and not otherwise,&#8221; or, &#8220;in fact things may also have occurred otherwise.&#8221; So that it cannot be reproached with anything on that score.
-And these gentlemen, who annul all the directions of the word by this single principle, that they may do otherwise when such is not forbidden by a &#8220;and not otherwise,&#8221; accuse us of abandoning the word, and teaching the abolition of the command!
+¦ It is Monsieur Demole's famous argument, that it is not said "and not otherwise" an argument which annuls by a single dash of the pen all the rules and directions of the New Testament.
+It is never said, that I know of, "and not otherwise"; so that in every case one might change everything, and say, it is not said "and not otherwise."
+It is a complete justification of all the additions and alterations that popery has introduced in Christian worship and ordinances.
+Doubtless that system does not act according to the word, but it is not said "and not otherwise," or, "in fact things may also have occurred otherwise."
+So that it cannot be reproached with anything on that score.
+And these gentlemen, who annul all the directions of the word by this single principle, that they may do otherwise when such is not forbidden by a "and not otherwise," accuse us of abandoning the word, and teaching the abolition of the command!
 I do not know a more fearful principle, or one more destructive of the authority of God and His word, than this, which has now the sanction of Mons. de Gasparin.
-Remember, reader, that according to him, when the word gives a direction or a uniform example, and that it cannot be proved that it has not been *also* done otherwise, you have full liberty to abandon the direction of the word and do things as you please.
+Remember, reader, that according to him, when the word gives a direction or a uniform example, and that it cannot be proved that it has not been also done otherwise, you have full liberty to abandon the direction of the word and do things as you please.

 {348}